22 Best Things To Do In Bacalar, Mexico In 2024

 Hammocks

-Picture this: lounging in the crystal-clear waters of the lagoon, supported by a hammock so you don’t even need to make an effort to keep afloat!
+Picture this: lounging in the crystal-clear waters of the lagoon, supported by a hammock so you don’t even need to make an effort to keep afloat.
 These hanging hammocks can be found dotted around the lagoon and over at Los Rapidos for those who’ve finished with the various things to do in Bacalar and just want to relax.
 Heaven!

 Note – there was an era of hammocks at Cenote Cocalitos that has recently closed down; any sources that tell you to go here are outdated.